 Nonresident Senior Fellow

 Shahram Akbarzadeh is a nonresident senior fellow at the Middle East Council on Global Affairs.
-He is a research professor of Middle East and Central Asian politics and deputy director of the international unit at the Alfred Deakin Institute for Citizenship and Globalisation of Deakin University in Australia.
-Akbarzadeh’s research focus includes transnational linkages and… Continue reading Iran’s Snap Election Casts a Long Shadow Over the State
+He is a research professor of Middle East and Central Asian politics and acting director of the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University in Australia.
+Akbarzadeh’s research focus includes transnational linkages and the international relations of… Continue reading Iran’s Snap Election Casts a Long Shadow Over the State